Wordle Assistant

 - **Gray** means: “This letter doesn’t exist.”

-(Except when you’re dealing with repeated letters — then it might mean “no more of this letter than we already confirmed.”)
+(Except with repeated letters — then it may mean _no more of this letter than already confirmed_.)

 If you ever get **zero** possible answers, it usually means: